Advertisement

 Rodeph Shalom, 615 North Broad Street, Philadelphia

 This Philly choral stalwart kicks off its 150th anniversary season with the All-Philly Big Sing, a city-wide celebration of music and community.
-The event brings together choral leaders from throughout the region: Miraim Davidson (ANNA Crusis Feminist Choir), Rollo Dilworth (Singing City and Temple Singing Owls), Mitos Andaya Hart (PhilHarmonia), Elizabeth Parker (Commonwealth Youth Choir), Paul Rardin (Temple University), Julia Zadavsky (Nashirah: Jewish Chorale of Greater Philadelphia), and Ariel Alvarado (Mendelssohn Chorus)—all led by singer, composer and song collector Moira Smiley.
+The event brings together choral leaders from throughout the region: Miriam Davidson (ANNA Crusis Feminist Choir), Rollo Dilworth (Singing City and Temple Singing Owls), Mitos Andaya Hart (PhilHarmonia), Elizabeth Parker (Commonwealth Youth Choir), Paul Rardin (Temple University), Julia Zavadsky (Nashirah: Jewish Chorale of Greater Philadelphia), and Ariel Alvarado (Mendelssohn Chorus)—all led by singer, composer, and song collector Moira Smiley.
 All songs in this accessible experience will be taught on the spot, so everyone can sing, and the concert is pay-what-you-will.

-The Publick Pleasure: Stop the Bells Tolling
+Publick Pleasure: Stop the Bells Tolling

 Saturday, September 14, 7pm

-Gloria Dei/Old Swedes Church, 916 South Swanson Street, Philadelphia
+Gloria Dei/Old Swedes' Church, 916 South Swanson Street, Philadelphia

 Not many classical music organizations take part in the Philadelphia Fringe.
-But this year there are several, and one is the Publick Pleasure, an early music collective led by cellist Eve Miller.
-The ensemble generally ties together music and the history of the times when it was written, and for this concert they’ll explore changes in Philadelphia's musical landscape during the city's Yellow Fever Epidemic of 1793.
+But this year, there are several, and one is the Publick Pleasure, an early music collective led by cellist Eve Miller.
+The ensemble generally ties together music and the history of the times when it was written, and for this concert, they’ll explore changes in Philadelphia's musical landscape during the city's Yellow Fever Epidemic of 1793.
 Life ground to a halt, as music and even the city’s church bells were silenced.
-This concert will include texts from period newspapers and personal accounts of 1793, and the musicians—Miller, Edmond Chan (violin), Amy Leonard (viola), Jean Bernard Cerin (voice and narration), Steven Zohn (flute), and John Walthausen (harpsichord)—will play on historic instruments to re-create the sounds of the 1790s.
+This concert will include texts from period newspapers and personal accounts of 1793, and the musicians—Miller, Edmond Chan (violin), Amy Leonard (viola), Jean Bernard Cerin (voice and narration), Steven Zohn (flute), and John Walthausen (harpsichord)—will play on historic instruments to recreate the sounds of the 1790s.

 Delaware Symphony: Brunet Conducts Tchaikovsky